 Under the GDPR, personal data is any information that can reasonably identify a specific living person, either alone or with other information.
-This broad definition includes not only traditional personal data—e.g., dates of birth, names, physical addresses, email addresses—but location data, biometric data, financial information, and much more.
+This broad definition includes traditional personal data—like dates of birth, names, physical addresses, email addresses—and location data, biometric data, financial information, and more.

-Over the months leading up to May 2018, we worked across the company to successfully prepare for GDPR.
-This includes reviewing how we store and use data about our customers and on behalf of our customers.
+Over the months leading up to May 2018, we worked across the company to successfully prepare for the GDPR.
+This included reviewing how we store and use data about our customers and on behalf of our customers.

 - Made product changes to give you more control over data.
 For example, you can disable Activity Log and Analytics cookies.

-How does Squarespace help me comply with GDPR?
+How does Squarespace help me comply with GDPR and EU cookie requirements?

 - Disable Activity Log so you don’t collect or see visitors’ IP addresses or other personal data.